For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You live with your partner and they're eligible to receive Universal Credit

-• You're receiving Attendance Allowance, Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment, AND you have a disability limiting your ability to work.
+• You're receiving Attendance Allowance, Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment, AND you have a disability or health condition limiting your ability to work.

 For more details on how to claim Universal Credit as a full-time student, check out the government's website.

-If you're a part-time student, your chances of getting Universal Credit are a little better, although there are no guarantees.
+If you're a part-time student, your chances of getting Universal Credit might be a little better, although there are no guarantees.

 You need to be able to prove that you're still able to satisfy any work-related requirements that are relevant to you receiving Universal Credit (this will likely form part of your Claimant Commitment).
 In other words, your part-time course actually is part-time, and not so intense that it will impact your ability to work.